James Lavino was born in Philadelphia.

 Lavino has been active as a choral singer since childhood.
-Most recently, as a member of the BBC Symphony Chorus, he performed at the Royal Albert Hall, the Barbican Centre and other venues, and appeared on recordings on the Naxos and Chandos labels.
+As a member of the BBC Symphony Chorus, he performed at the Royal Albert Hall, the Barbican Centre and other venues, and appeared on recordings on the Naxos and Chandos labels.

 Lavino studied music at The Juilliard School in New York City, where he was a composition student of Behzad Ranjbaran.
 He also studied in London with Paul Patterson of the Royal Academy of Music.

-Lavino holds a Master’s degree in English from Yale University and was an Associate Editor of the esteemed literary magazine The Paris Review.
+Lavino holds a Master’s degree in English from Yale University and was an Associate Editor of The Paris Review.
 He earned a BA at Boston University.

 Lavino lived in London from 2002-2010 and holds dual USA/UK citizenship.